 - Yes, and no. If you want to obtain a federal trademark for both your company name and logo, you will have to submit two different applications.
 However, many small businesses and individuals who are applying for their first trademark are typically working with limited budgets.
 If you are not able to cover the costs for both applications at the beginning, you can start by just registering your company name.
 Any logo designs that you start using won’t be protected as federally registered trademarks, but there are common law trademark rights that can help protect an unregistered logo.

-Common Misconceptions about Filing Trademarks for Louisville Businesses
+Common Misunderstandings about Filing Trademarks for Louisville Businesses

 - I registered my business in Kentucky, so I don’t need to file for a federal trademark.